 Change the Name of Each Section

-4. How to Hide Most Used Apps
+How to Hide Most Used Apps

 Hiding your most used apps is also an easy task.
 By going to settings and then personalization you will not only see the option to either toggle on or off the most used apps, but other useful options will be at your disposal.